gschaidergabriel/persona-engine-framework/README.md

 This is **not a prompt**.

-This is a **modular architecture** for creating a synthetic writing identity that behaves like a consistent persona across hundreds of AI-generated replies — even in cloud-based LLMs such as **ChatGPT, Claude, or Grok**.
+This is a **system architecture** for creating a synthetic writing identity that behaves like a consistent persona across long interaction horizons — even in cloud-based LLMs such as **ChatGPT, Claude, or Grok**.

 It enables:

 - Tonal consistency
 - Semantic stability
-- Drift prevention and detection
+- Drift detection and correction
 - Persistent situational awareness
 - Behavioral continuity under pressure
 - Periodic self-reflection for consolidation
-- Rapid, scalable reply generation
+- Long-run robustness under token pressure
-- Ethical and stylistic boundaries
+- Ethical and stylistic boundary enforcement
 - Presence without loss of voice

 ---